jacqueline-rivera/customer-churn/README.md

 <!--![tenure-monthlycharges-totalcharges](https://user-images.githubusercontent.com/71897317/128102941-f33dcb0f-313a-4a43-8c6f-dab645ffc900.png)-->

+Above we have the pairwise relationships between _Churn_ and the numerical features.
 There is a difference in variance, medians, 25th percentile and 75th percentile within each plot.
 It appears that these features may be relevant when investigating churn.
 We can use two-sample t-tests to test whether the means for each group within the features are different.
 The p-values for all three t-tests were nearly 0 therefore there is enough evidence to conclude there is a difference in the means.

 ```python
 # t-tests